-Fortunately, there are multiple ways to get financing for your tiny house, whether it’s a turnkey, RVIA certified Tiny House on Wheels, or a DIY shell or frame.
+Fortunately, there are multiple ways to get financing and save up for your tiny house, whether it’s a turnkey RVIA certified Tiny House on Wheels or a DIY shell or frame.

 Before we talk about the best way to finance your tiny house, let’s talk about the different types of tiny houses.
 Please note that securing finance for your tiny house will have different processes depending upon if your tiny house is on wheels or on a foundation.
-Permanently-affixed tiny houses may be able to get construction loans which can include sitework.
-For the purpose of this article, we will be referring to financing a tiny house on wheels.
+Permanently-affixed tiny houses will be able to get traditional construction loans which can include site work.
+For this article, we will be focusing on financing a tiny house on wheels.

 Building a tiny house of your original design through B&B allows you to create the exact tiny house that you’re envisioning, but due to economies of scale—i.e. custom houses taking longer to build due to the fact that each one is unique and not able to be mass produced— this option can be quite costly.
 The second option is to buy a pre-designed tiny house.
 There is a wide variety of options and at B&B we will allow you to customize materials, colors, and appliances (click here for all of the customizable options at B&B).
 This is a great option for those that want to stay on budget and still put their personal touch on their tiny house.

 Once you have decided on the best tiny house option for you, you will have a better idea of the loan you will need.
-Because B&B is RVIA certified, you would be qualified to apply for an RV loan.
+Because B&B is RVIA certified, you would be qualified to apply for an RV loan for any of our turnkey tiny houses on wheels.
 When determining your tiny house budget, you will also need to consider monthly costs such as electricity, maintenance, insurance, and where you will be keeping your tiny house.
-In addition, if you need sitework–grading, clearing trees, adding a pad–or infrastructure–fresh water, waste water, and power–you’ll need to consider these costs in your total budget.
+In addition, if you need site work–grading, clearing trees, adding a pad–or infrastructure–fresh water, waste water, and power–you’ll need to consider these costs in your total budget.
 You will want to estimate these costs before you decide the amount of the loan you’re willing to take out.
 Just like a home mortgage, your income, credit score, market factors, and down payment will all affect the terms of your loan.
 After you’re pre-approved, B&B will schedule a design session with you in order to get your final quote.

 4 Ways to Get the Best Loan for Your Tiny House